Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Exact time-dependent solution

 Given the equations above, we show how it can be formally solved for a given shape of the input field.
 To do so, we integrate \eqref{eq:s},

 and on substituting this expression into \eqref{eq:ctwo} we obtain

 It is worth noting that we have replaced many linear differential equations with one linear integro-differential equation.
-Next, we replace the summation over the spins with an integral by considering a joint distribution $p(\Delta,g)$ of $\Delta_i$ and $g_i$.
-Furthermore, we assume the distributions of $g_i$ and $\Delta_i$ to be uncorrelated, i.e., $p(\Delta,g)=p_1(\Delta)p_2(g)$.
+Next, we replace the summation over the spins with an integral by considering

 In this paper, we use as our base case a Lorentzian-broadened spin ensemble